-- □ SAS Workspace Servers.
 When a new client requests a connection, the load-balancing spawner redirects the client to the server that has the lowest cost value.
 When the client connects to the designated server, the spawner increments that server's cost by a specified value (cost per client).
-When that client disconnects, the spawner decrements that server's cost by the same value (cost per client). - □ SAS 9.2 Stored Process Servers.
+When that client disconnects, the spawner decrements that server's cost by the same value (cost per client).

+SAS Stored Process Servers.
+The cost algorithm uses the server process with the lowest cost on the host with the lowest cost.

 When a new client requests a connection, the load-balancing spawner redirects the client to the server process that has the lowest cost value on the machine with the lowest total cost.
 When the client connects to the designated server process, the spawner increments the cost for that process by the same value (cost per client).

-The stored process server cost is determined by two values, Session Cost and Context Cost.
-The default values are 1 and 100 respectively.
+The stored process server cost is determined by three values: the cost per client is used when the client connects; session cost; and server context cost.
+The default values for session and context costs are 1 and 100 respectively.
 To change the default values, use the Options tab in the properties window of the logical stored process server.